top of page

 Don & Joanne

+Don’s health began to fail when he was in his 80’s.
 I took care of Don when his health was failing.
 It was challenging to be a caregiver.
-Still, you do what you have to do.
-The kids were very worried about me and wanted me to have a vacation.
-So, Suzanne and I took a nice Alaskan cruise trip, while Stuart and my son, Mark, came to help take care of Don.
-This was at Christmas that year and the guys took Don for a nice, long drive to see places where he had grown up and things.
+The kids were very worried about me and wanted me to have a break from caregiving so Suzanne and I took a nice Alaskan cruise, while Stuart and my son, Mark, took care of Don.
+While we were away, Stuart took Don on a long drive to see the places where he had grown up.
+That was his last trip out of the house.

 Don Quam and his plane - a photo that captured the essence of Don